guffelman/goRecursionExample/README.md

 ## Introduction to Recursion

 Recursion is a programming technique where a function calls itself to solve a problem.
-Let's explain recursion in the context of the provided Fibonacci code.
+Let's explain recursion in the context of the repo's Fibonacci code.

 The Fibonacci sequence is a series of numbers where each number is the sum of the two preceding ones, usually starting with 0 and 1.
 The Fibonacci functions implemented here calculate the nth Fibonacci number using two different approaches: recursion and dynamic programming.